-Ekso Labs, our engineering services division focused on technology development and future applications.
+Ekso Labs, our engineering services division, is focused on technology development and future applications.
 It is an exoskeleton laboratory that integrates emerging technologies into new product applications and expands on it for our partners.
-To date, the majority of our Ekso Labs revenue has been in the form of research grants from government organizations including United States Special Operations Command, the Defense Advanced Research Projects Agency and the National Science Foundation.
+To date, the majority of our Ekso Labs revenue has been in the form of research grants from government organizations including United States Special Operations Command, the Defense Advanced Research Projects Agency, the National Institute of Health and the National Science Foundation.
 These projects fund research and development on new exoskeleton systems, providing the Company with new intellectual property and exoskeleton designs that have the potential for commercialization.

 In addition to furthering exoskeleton technology for our current medical applications, Ekso Labs' research and development work may have potential use in future, able-bodied models of the Ekso human exoskeleton.
 Many of the research projects funded by grants are focused on researching future medical applications and capabilities not yet ready for commercial development.
 Other projects, often funded by commercial partners or the U.S. military, focus on able-bodied human exoskeleton applications.
-One such development project was the Human Universal Load Carrier ("HULC"), a robotic exoskeleton designed for Lockheed and potential military applications to augment strength and endurance, allowing users to carry up to 200 pounds over long distances and rough terrain.
-Similarly, industrial models that we are developing are intended to increase an individual's workload, endurance and efficiency, allowing workers to carry heavy objects for much longer.
-The goal of these technologies is to increase worker productivity while at the same time helping to prevent employee injuries.
-Both the HULC and our other industrial exoskeleton products are in the developmental stage.
+One such development project was the Human Universal Load Carrier ("HULC"), a robotic exoskeleton designed for Lockheed Martin Corporation, with potential military applications to augment strength and endurance, allowing users to carry up to 200 pounds over long distances and rough terrain.